 - Berkeley claims that there is no reason to posit anything beyond such objects, aside from their cause, i.e. God. - Hylas and Philonous agree that there is some ultimate cause of everything.
-You can call it a first cause or the big bang or God. - They also agree that there are perceptions. - They disagree about whether there are some intermediate causes, between the first cause and our perceptions, which we ordinarily consider to be material objects.

-"Hylas: I conclude [the material world] exists, because qualities cannot be conceived to exist without a support" (First Dialogue, AW 469b).

-• To characterize this intermediate cause, Hylas uses several different names.
+First cause?
+Big bang?
+God? - They also agree that there are perceptions. - They disagree about whether there are some intermediate causes, between the first cause and our perceptions, which we ordinarily consider to be material objects.
+"Hylas: I conclude [the material world] exists, because qualities cannot be conceived to exist without a support" (First Dialogue, AW 469b). - To characterize this intermediate cause, Hylas uses several different names. - IC1.

-- IC1.
 Absolute extension (AW 467a) - IC2.
 Passive object of an active sensation (AW 468a) - IC3.
 Material substratum (AW 469b) - IC4.
 External object (as opposed to immediately perceived idea) (AW 472b) - IC5.
 Causes or occasions in the brain (AW 475a-b) - IC6.
 Matter, as whatever causes my ideas (AW 479a) - IC7.
 Instrument (AW 480a)